The sad tale of Lorko

 When Marija gave birth to her little daughter, she gently pressed her cheek to her baby's, whispering the words of love in her ear.
 Then she instructed the midwife to take the newborn to the orphanage in the City.
 She didn't want her child to carry her stepfather's name, the name of a murderer and a liar.
 She said goodbye to her little one forever, thus fulfilling Melko's last wish.
 At that moment, something tore inside her soul, leaving the scar that would never heal.

-Marija was now living alone with only one old maid.
+Marija was now living alone with only an old maid as her company.
 The memory of her daughter's face was slowly fading away, but the wound in her heart burned more with each passing day.
 She wanted to find her mother, believing that she was still alive.
 She spent her days at the cemetery of St. Michael in Lapad, visiting Melko's grave.
-She was hoping that one day that is where she will meet the woman that was once married to him.
+She was hoping that one day that is where she would meet the woman that was once married to him.
 Kneeling on the hard stone of Melko's tomb, she prayed to the almighty God to have mercy on her soul.

 She blamed her departed stepfather for her sad destiny.
 The deepening hatred she felt for him, drove her insane.
 She spent nights wandering the halls of the palace, seeking to find her baby in one of them.
 She could hear the cries, but could never catch the sight of her.
 Then she would cry out calling her mother or Maroje to come to help her.
 She would end up screaming, cursing her stepfather's name.
 Finally, she would collapse somewhere in the house, utterly exhausted from her agonizing pain.